maxnyla/Pawsome/README.md

 - [Font Awesome](https://fontawesome.com/6?next=%2Fstart) for the icons used on this project.
 - [Am I Responsive](http://ami.responsivedesign.is/) for the image used in the UX section showing the different screen sizes.

-# With thanks to
+## Acknowledgements and thanks

-All the different resources and sites that are out there, with their respective communities.
-I will list them below:
+I would like to mention all the different resources and sites that are out there, with their respective communities, which have been a huge help for me.
+I will list some of them below:

 - Bootstrap
 - Git Hub and Git Pod